Skip to main content

 • Transaction Flow:

-• Buyer provides tokenB (+ fees)
+• Buyer provides requestedToken (+ fees)

-• Buyer receives tokenA from order
+• Buyer receives offeredToken from order

-• Seller receives tokenB payment (+ bonus)
+• Seller receives requestedToken payment (+ fee bonus)

-• Validators receive staking rewards
+• Staker executors receive MATE rewards (2x)

 Token Direction Understanding